 - 1 pound about 5 small-medium fillets tilapia fillets, patted dry

 - 1 medium clove garlic crushed using a mortar and pestle or grated on a microplane

 - 2 teaspoons dried crushed mint

-- 1 lb/455 g cabbage, cored and thinly sliced into shreds (about 5 cups sliced)
+- 1 pound cabbage cored and thinly sliced into shreds (about 5 cups sliced)

-- Toss together all ingredients for the slaw in a large bowl; cover and refrigerate until ready to use (this can be made the day ahead).
+- Toss together all ingredients in a large bowl.
+Cover and refrigerate until ready to use (this can be made a day or 2 ahead).

 - While it’s optional, I like to char the tortillas a little bit.
 I (carefully!) do this by using a pair of tongs to hold a tortilla over my gas burner and rotating it around until it blackens in places.
 This can also be done by placing the tortillas onto a grill or hot grill pan, or putting them under a hot broiler.
 No matter what method you use, be very careful and watch them closely!

-- To put the tacos together, put some fish onto a charred tortilla and top with some slaw and repeat.
+- Put some fish onto a charred tortilla and top with some slaw and repeat.
 I serve 3 tacos per person along with about 1 cup of slaw as a side dish (in addition to the slaw on top of the tacos).